jianliu200/Projectalgo/Report.md

 For our project topic, we are going to be exploring parellel algoithm for sorting.
 ## 2. _due 10/25_ Brief project description (what algorithms will you be comparing and on what architectures)

-Sources for the code and algorit
+Sources for the code and algorithm:

 The algorithm that we are going to use: